Defra-Data-Science-Centre-of-Excellence/sds-data-model/source/problem_statement.md

   D(["Raster file(s)"]) --> C[/"Spatially-distributed multi-dimensional array(s)"/]
 ```

+## Definitions

-## Vector file(s)
+### Vector file(s)

 - One of more vector files, containing one of more layers, that represent a single spatial dataset.
-- May be stored on disk either locally or remotelly.
+- May be stored on disk either locally or remotelly, though, in reality, they will be stored in an Azure Datalake.
 - May be partitioned spatially or aspatially.
+For example, [NPD](https://use-land-property-data.service.gov.uk/datasets/nps#polygon) comes as 10 shapefiles that appear to have been partitioned by row number, whereas, PHI is partitioned into rough regions.
+- They may or may not share the same schema

 ## Options

+### Spark / Databricks + RasterFrames

+- Read vector file(s) from disk into an aspatial Spark DataFrame (i.e. a vanilla Spark DataFrame with the geometry column encoded as WKB or WKT)
+- Use a Spark spartial library (Sedona, GeoMesa, Mosaic, Geode, etc) to convert it to a spatial Spark DataFrame (i.e. geometry column encoded as a UDT)
+- Do stuff

-### Spark / Databricks
+### Spark / Databricks + potential Mosaic solution

 TODO